dapriett/sample-push-plugin/README.md

 # Running the sample

-- Go to the /app folder and add the NativeScript Push Plugin
+- Go to the /app folder and install dependencies

-		tns plugin add nativescript-push-notifications
+		tns install

 - Go to main-view-model and set the correct settings:
 	-	 Set your Everlive API Key at: